 Liquidity is one of the most important features attracting a diverse group of investors to exchange traded funds (ETFs).
-Here, we explain the mechanics of ETF trading and the roles played by key members of the liquidity ecosystem.
+To understand where ETF liquidity comes from, explore the mechanics of ETF trading and the roles played by key members of the liquidity ecosystem.

 Figure 1: The ETF Liquidity Ecosystem